Why Your Leads Are Falling Through the Cracks (And Costing You Thousands)

 If you're responding within 5 minutes, you might connect with 35 of those 40 leads.
 That's roughly 10-11 closed deals.
 That's $25,000-$27,500 in monthly revenue.

 Now let's say you're responding in 2-6 hours (which is generous for most small businesses).
-Research shows your contact rate drops by 60-80%.
+The Harvard Business Review data shows that companies waiting 24+ hours were 60 times less likely to qualify the lead compared to those responding in the first hour.
+Even at 2-6 hours, your contact rate drops by 60-80%.
 Now you're connecting with maybe 10-15 of those 40.
 You close 3-5 deals.
 That's $7,500-$12,500.

 The difference? $15,000+ per month.
 Over a year, that's $180,000 sitting on the table because nobody picked up the phone fast enough.